Time resolution of BC422 plastic scintillator read out by a SiPM: Measurements

 Figure~\ref{Fig:contributions} shows contributions to the measured time resolution as a function of the trigger fraction obtained with setup\ 1 and Broadcom SiPMs.
 The corresponding dependencies of $\sigma_{\rm 1MeV}$ with and without noise subtraction are shown in Fig.\,\ref{Fig:noise-subtraction}.
 The noise contribution to $\sigma_{\rm 1MeV}$ increases with decreasing the trigger fraction thus limiting its minimum accessible value to about 0.07.
 Further on all the data on $\sigma_{\rm 1MeV}$, unless explicitly mentioned, are given with the noise contribution subtracted.

-The light collection $k$ in a painted black ($3 \times 3 \times 3$)\,mm$^3$ cube scintillator is assumed being equal to 1/3.
+The light collection $k$ in a painted black ($3 \times 3 \times 3$)\,mm$^3$ cube scintillator is taken as 1/3, i.e. it is assumed that the light source is distributed uniformly over the scintillator volume and all six faces of the scintillator, four painted black and two with coupled SiPMs, are fully absorbing.
 Accordingly, the detected energy $E_{\rm det} = k E$ in such detectors is: $E_{\rm det} = 1⁄3 \times 570\,{\rm keV} \approx 190\,{\rm keV}$.
-The light collection in a Teflon wrapped scintillator, measured relative to the black one, is found to be 0.88.
+The light collection in a Teflon wrapped scintillator with two SiPMs coupled via optical grease, measured relative to the black one, is found to be 0.88.
 This measurement is done with Broadcom SiPMs at a low overvoltage to avoid a systematic shift due to the optical crosstalk.
 Even though we do not use this value in our analysis, it serves as a cross-check for the validity of the above estimate for the black cubes.
 As the light collection can`t exceed 1, the maximum possible negative systematic shift in estimating the detected energy is 12\,\% and, accordingly, 6\,\% in $\sigma_{\rm 1MeV}$.
-Also remember, that for a ($3 \times 3 \times 3$)\,mm$^3$ BC422 scintillator wrapped in Teflon with a SiPM coupled at one face, the light collection is estimated in \cite{Gundacker20} as 0.75.
+Similar measurement with a SiPM attached only to one scintillator face and other five being wrapped in Teflon, yields the result of $k = 0.74$ in agreement with \cite{Gundacker20}.

 As in practical applications one often needs to take compromises between the detector performance on the one hand, and its technical complexity and the cost on the other, the sampling rate as high as 40\,GS/s, used in this work, might not be possible.
 Figure~\ref{Fig:s-rate} shows degradation of $\sigma_{\rm 1MeV}$ at lower sampling rates.
 This measurement, as most of the others in this work, is done with Broadcom SiPMs, which provide the best timing performance.
 Down to 5\,GS/s the value of $\sigma_{\rm 1MeV}$ increases by about 8\,\%.
 Also notice an increased noise contribution with decreasing the sampling rate.
 This comes from the fact that at decreasing the sampling rate we, to keep the bandwidth constant, also decrease the strength (number of bits) of the ERes filter, which makes the noise suppression less efficient.